cfengine/core/CONTRIBUTING.md

 Note that the `Changelog` and `Ticket` entries must be in a *commit message* and not the description of a PR.

+Sometimes is necessary to redact a `Changelog` entry, for example a commit needs to be reverted, or it's already been mentioned in another `Changelog` entry in another repository.
+When this is necessary, use the `Cancel-Changelog` keyword with the commit of the entry you wish to redact:
+  `Cancel-changelog: 19cd387`

 ### Bug tracker tickets

 Most changes should have a ticket number, referring to a ticket on our bug tracker: